blankenberg/anvio.org/help/8/programs/anvi-get-sequences-for-hmm-hits/index.md

 ## Tips

-### Get amino acid seqeunces for each gene in a model individually
+### Get amino acid sequences for each gene in a model individually

 If you are interested in recovering HMM hits for each gene in a model anvi'o knows about as a separate FASTA file, you can do it with a `for` loop easily.
 After learning your genes of interest, first run this to make sure your terminal environment knows about them (this is an example with a few genes from the HMM source `Bacteria_71`, but you can add as many genes as you like and use any HMM source anvi'o recognizes, of course):